MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     Next, you use this generated template to create your own Handlebars plan.

-1. Create a new file named 'handlebarsTemplate.txt' with the following text:
+1. In the 'Files' directory, create a new file named 'HandlebarsTemplate.txt' with the following text:

     ```output
     {{set "addSong" addSong}}